hassio-addons/addon-wireguard/README.md

 ### Option: `server.post_down` _(optional)_

 Allows you to run commands after WireGuard has been stopped.
-This is useful for modifing things like routing.
+This is useful for modifying things like routing.
 If not provided, the add-on will by default remove the default rules created by the `post_up` defaults.

-If you like to disable that, setting this option to `true` (yes, true), will disable that behaviour.
+If you like to disable that, setting this option to `true` (yes, true), will disable that behavior.

 By default it executes the following: